k-wjames/k-wjames/README.md

 #### Hi there 👋 My name is James, and I build for Android using Kotlin and Java.

+#### Building
+Currently building Kodelite Solutions, an agency specializing in building high-quality native mobile apps.
+Our main objective is to help businesses and organizations achieve their goals through the use of cutting-edge mobile technology.

 #### Recent works
 #### ZAO Market